 - Printing the letter on special paper that is rendered void if copied, scanned, or faxed

-- Imprinting the letter with your raised corporate seal
+- Imprinting the letter with a raised corporate seal

 - Signing the letter in blue ink by the President or Vice President-Business Development